-The sector definitions set forth above are essentially the same as those currently used for nominating candidates for the EIM Governing Body, with the exception that one new sector has been created for balancing authorities that have entered into a formal public process to consider joining the EIM and entities within such a balancing authority.
-As a result, there are current sector liaisons in place for all but one of the sectors.
+The sector definitions set forth above are the same as those currently used for nominating candidates for the EIM Governing Body, with the exception that several of the sectors have been expanded to include entities within balancing authorities that have either signed an EIM Implementation Agreement or entered into a formal public process to consider joining the EIM.
+As a result, there are current sector liaisons in place for each of the sectors.